Here you have a short checklist and other useful information for your next travel in Portugal.

 Moreover, be sure to ask for the ingredients of any dish that you order, because even vegetable soups are included some slices of chorizo, a traditional Portuguese sausage used to give flavor.

-Food is extremely important to most Portuguese people and lunchtime is respected with a sit-down meal from 12h00.
+Food is essential to most Portuguese people and lunchtime is respected with a sit-down meal from 12h00.

-While it’s perfectly possible to get by in English in the major tourist areas.
+While it’s entirely possible to get by in English in the major tourist areas.
 Learning a few simple phrases in Portuguese.

 You can learn about the history of tiles at the National Tile Museum in Lisbon.